Ten-Year Capital Strategy

 This TYCS also illustrates how the City uses data and community input to inform and humanize the capital planning process.
 Beyond this strategy, city agencies collaborate daily to share best practices, coordinate project planning and delivery, and integrate new and changing information into our collective planning in a consistent way.
 This collaboration has and will continue to produce resources and tools that increase transparency and contribute to a more informed public, and we hope for a strengthened trust in the robust planning and future of our New York City.

-By following our guiding principles and directing funds toward our investment priorities, we will ensure that the City’s capital spending will be mindful of the unique neighborhood needs throughout the five boroughs and help to build a stronger and fairer city for all New Yorkers.
+By following our capital strategy, we will ensure that the City’s capital spending will be mindful of the unique neighborhood needs throughout the five boroughs and help to build a stronger and fairer city for all New Yorkers.